Bonar Bridge: 18th century

 In 1746 the Earl of Cromartie and his forces returning South were attacked by Clan Sutherland near Bonar Bridge, in what became known as the Battle of Bonar Bridge.
 Most of the Jacobite officers were captured, many of the men were killed and the rest were driven onto the shore where several were drowned trying to swim the Kyle of Sutherland.
 Thus Clan MacKenzie were prevented from joining the Jacobite army at the Battle of Culloden.

 Nineteenth century

 Until 1812 the only means of crossing the Dornoch Firth was by ferry.
 On the night of 16 August 1809 over 100 people boarded the ferry boat on the Dornoch side along with goods and stock for the market in Tain.
 The over-laden ferryboat set off and, though conditions were calm, the boat was dangerously low in the water.
 About halfway across the boat turned broadside to the tide and began to take in water.
 It sank almost immediately with the loss of some 99 lives, including the Sheriff of Dornoch, Hugh MacCulloch.
 Over £2,900 were raised for disaster relief, much of it coming from overseas.
-It resulted in the construction of Bonar Bridge in 1812.
+It resulted in the construction of Bonar Bridge in 1812, designed by John Simpson (1755–1815).